juniorsundarCasual/TGT/vault/volume-4.chapter-276.md

 The girl looked directly into Markus' eyes with a steely gaze and said, "Survive."

 Markus could feel an overbearing weight on that single word - it carried with it many meanings beyond the explicit.
-A tense quiet took hold of the immediate atmosphere surrounding their table.
+A tense silence took hold of the immediate atmosphere surrounding their table.
 Although conversations continued nearby, Markus' world turned mute.

 He let his thoughts wander as it worked through the many implied meanings of the girl's goal to "survive".
-Until eventually, after a long ten minutes of silence while the girl continued to fill her stomach, Markus snapped his fingers and asked, "What do you think about joining my Sect?"
+Until eventually, after a long ten minutes of pause while the girl continued to fill her stomach, Markus snapped his fingers and asked, "What do you think about joining my Sect?"

 The girl choked on the food she was chewing, "Excuse me, what?"